Serialization for Embedded Systems

 One further benefit from the wrapped message approach is that you can add additional generic fields to the wrapper message which will then be added to all messages.
 For example, this could be useful for holding things such as a timestamp or CRC checksum.

 protobuf does not provide a way to determine when one message ends and the next one starts.
-Again, this is a problem if you want to send messages in a stream-like fashion.
+Again, this is a problem if you want to send messages in a stream-like fashion (e.g. send them through a serial link).
 The solution to this is to further process the protobuf-encoded message by adding a specific end-of-packet delimiter.
-You then have to make sure to escape all occurrences of the delimiter in the message.
-This is called “escaping and framing”.
+But the problem is then you have to make sure the rest of the message contains no occurrences of the chosen delimiter.
+Removing these occurrences is called byte stuffing.
+One way to do byte stuffing is with escaping, another is with COBS (Consistent Overhead Byte Stuffing).

 For example, you could pick the end-of-packet delimiter to be 0xFE (it’s a good idea to avoid commonly occurring bytes like 0x00 or 0xFF so that you don’t have to escape as many bytes).
 We will also pick a start-of-packet delimiter.
 This is not mandatory, but allows us to throw away bytes easily for example if we connect to the other device half-way through a packet.
 Let’s use 0xFD.
 We also need to pick an escape character, let’s choose 0xFC.